javascript-tutorial/en.javascript.info/5-network/12-server-sent-events/article.md

 });
 ```

-Please see the chapter <info:fetch-crossorigin> for more details about cross-domain headers.
+Please see the chapter <info:fetch-crossorigin> for more details about cross-origin headers.

 ## Reconnection